Ari Ben-Menashe: Public claims

 In 1990 and 1991, Ben-Menashe said that he had been personally involved in Iran in order to assist the Reagan's presidential campaign with its October surprise of preventing the American hostages from being released before the 1980 election.
 He also gave Seymour Hersh information about Israel's nuclear program, which was published in Hersh's book The Samson Option.
-Ben-Menashe then fled to Australia and, in his application for refugee status, declared himself a victim of persecution of the Israeli and US governments.
-For his return to the US in May 1991 to testify to Congress, the journalist Robert Parry received a tip from an intelligence source that the US was planning to divert Ben-Menashe to Israel, where Ben-Menashe feared that he would be charged for revealing official secrets.
-With a delay to Ben-Menashe's flight, congressional investigators were able to extract assurances from the US government.
+Ben-Menashe then fled to Australia and, in his application for refugee status, declared himself a victim of persecution of the Israeli and U.S. governments.
+For his return to the U.S. in May 1991 to testify to Congress, the journalist Robert Parry received a tip from an intelligence source that the U.S. was planning to divert Ben-Menashe to Israel, where Ben-Menashe feared that he would be charged for revealing official secrets.
+With a delay to Ben-Menashe's flight, congressional investigators were able to extract assurances from the U.S. government.

 In December 1991, Ben-Menashe's appeal against a refusal by Australia to grant him refugee status failed.
 He left Australia and eventually settled in Canada.
 1993 he married a Canadian woman and moved to Montreal; three years later he gained Canadian citizenship.

 In 1992, Ben-Menashe published a book about his involvement in the Iran–Contra Affair and intelligence operations on behalf of Israeli intelligence in Profits of War: Inside the Secret U.S.–Israeli Arms Network.
-Rafi Eitan, Israeli spy and Begin's counter-terrorism advisor, told author Gordon Thomas, who wrote Gideon's Spies, that Eitan had worked with Ben-Menashe on setting up the US–Israeli network for covertly supplying arms to Iran and had collaborated with Ben-Menashe on using Prosecutor's Management Information System (PROMIS) for espionage.
-Sent a copy of Ben-Menashe's book, Eitan said he had no criticism of it and added that Ben-Menashe "is telling the truth....
-That's why they squashed it."
+Rafi Eitan, Israeli spy and Begin's counter-terrorism advisor, told author Gordon Thomas that Eitan had worked with Ben-Menashe on setting up the US–Israeli network for covertly supplying arms to Iran and had collaborated with Ben-Menashe on using Prosecutor's Management Information System (PROMIS) for espionage.

-When Robert McFarlane, President Reagan’s national security adviser, sued the book's publisher Sheridan Square Press (founded by William Schaap and Ellen Ray in New York), for libeling him, Sheridan Square lost its financial backers and was forced to shut down.